openvinotoolkit/openvino/docs/optimization_guide/nncf/introduction.md

 ![](../../img/nncf_workflow.png)

-## Optimization with NNCF
+## Optimization options
-NNCF provides two main optimization methods depending on the user’s needs and requirements:
+There are two methods available to improve model performance with OpenVINO&trade;:
-- **Quantization-aware Training (QAT)** is a recommended method that provides fast and accurate results.
+- **Quantization-aware Training (QAT)** is a **recommended** method that provides fast and accurate results.
 Currently, a HW-compatible (CPU, GPU, VPU) QAT for 8-bit inference is available.
 For details, see [Quantization-aware Training](./qat.md) documentation.
 - **Filter Pruning** is used to remove unnecessary or redundant filters from Convolutional Neural Networks.
 It is usually not used stand-alone but can be stacked with QAT to get additional speedup on top of it.
+This method is resource-demanding and requires model retraining which can take a significant amount of time in the general case.
+Thus, we recommend trying it when 8-bit quantization does not provide enough performance improvement.
 For details, see [Filter Pruning](./filter_pruning.md) documentation.

 ## Installation
 NNCF is open-sourced on [GitHub](https://github.com/openvinotoolkit/nncf) and distributed as a separate package.
 It is also available on PyPI.
 We recommend installing it to the Python* environment where the framework is installed.